OrionRandD/dotfiles/Readme.md

 SSh
 Generate an ssh-key to connect to github

-ssh-keygen -t rsa -b 4096 -C "[your github's email]"
+ssh-keygen -t rsa -b 4096 -C $email-address
----> id_rsa.pub

-# Copies the contents of the id_rsa.pub file to your clipboard
-$ xclip -sel clip < ~/.ssh/id_rsa.pub
+Copies the contents of the id_rsa.pub file to your clipboard xclip -sel clip < ~/.ssh/id_rsa.pub
-# Copies the contents of the id_rsa.pub file to your clipboard
+Copies the contents of the id_rsa.pub file to your clipboard

 https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account